-- a.
-RSDI benefit payment check or evidence of direct deposit; - b.
-Recent RSDI award letter or other correspondence from SSA; - c.
-BENDEX or SDX file; or - d.
-Other contact with SSA. - Veteran's Benefits: Verify the amount of VA benefits and evaluate the existence of VA as potential income.
+- RSDI benefit payment check;

+- Recent RSDI award letter or other correspondence from SSA; b.

+- BENDEX or SDX file: or

+- Form SSA-1610 or other contact with SSA.

+- Veteran's Benefits: Verify the amount of VA benefits and evaluate the existence of VA as potential income.
 Explore the client's and spouse's background and past military service record.

-- a.
-VA check or evidence of direct deposit;
+- VA check:

 - b.
 VA award letter or other written correspondence;

-- c.
-Other contact from VA; or
+- Other contact from VA; or

 - d.
 SDX file.

-- 3. SSI: If any family member is aged, blind, or disabled, explore the client's potential eligibility for SSI benefits.
-Verify the amount of the benefit if it is being received.
+SSI: If any person is aged, blind, or disabled, explore the client's eligibility for SSI benefits.
+Verify the amount of the benefit.

-- a.
-Current award letter or other correspondence; - b.
-Recent SSI check or evidence of direct deposit; - c.
-SDX file: or - d.
-Other contact with SSA.
+- Current award letter or other correspondence;

+- Recent SSI check:

+- SDX file; or C.

+- d.
+Form SSA-1610 or other contact.

-4. Unemployment Compensation: Verify the amount of unemployment compensation received.
+- Unemployment Compensation: Verify the amount of unemployment compensation received.
 Explore the client's background, past work history, and recent employment to determine eligibility for unemployment compensation.

-- a.
-Unemployment compensation award letter;
+- Unemployment compensation award letter;

-- b.
-Unemployment compensation check;
+- Unemployment compensation check;

-- c.
-Correspondence from unemployment compensation office; or
+- Correspondence from unemployment compensation office; or C.

 - d.
-IUC Interface information.
+SEW file.

 - Worker's Compensation: Verify receipt, continuation of, and amount of worker's compensation.
 Examine the client's past work history and present circumstances, especially if the client is disabled, to determine eligibility for or receipt of worker's compensation.

+- Worker's compensation award notice; - Worker's compensation payment check; or - Worker's compensation office correspondence.
+C. - Other Unearned Income: Verify the receipt and amount of pensions, benefits, annuities, child support, etc. Explore the potential for other income by evaluating the client's background, past work history, and present circumstances.

 - a.
-Worker's compensation award notice; - b.
-Worker's compensation payment check; or - c.
-Worker's compensation office correspondence. - 6.
-Other Unearned Income: Verify the receipt and amount of pensions, benefits, annuities, child support, etc. Explore the potential for other income by evaluating the client's background, past work history, and present circumstances.

-- a.
-Current award letter;
+Current award letter:

 - b.
-Current benefit check;
+Current benefit check:

-- c.
-Correspondence;
+- Correspondence; C.

 - d.
 Contact with the agency;

-- e.
-Court records; or
+- Court records; or e.

 - f.
 Computer printouts.

-- a.
-Past award letter; or

-- b.
-Copies of past checks.
+- Past award letter: or - Copies of past checks.

-- 7. Contributions and In-Kind Income: Verify any in-kind income and contributions to which a money value is given.
+Contributions and In-Kind Income: Verify any in-kind income and contributions to which a money value is given.
 Verify the source and the amount.
 Verification consists of the name and address of the source of payment.
 Contact the source to verify the amount and frequency of the payment.

+- Contribution check: - Statement from the person making a contribution; - Cancelled checks of the person making a contribution; or C. - Receipt for the contribution.

 - a.
-Contribution check; - b.
-Statement from the person making a contribution;

-- c.
-Cancelled checks of the person making a contribution; or - d.
-Receipt for the contribution.

-- a.
-Client's statement of receipt; or - b.
-A signed statement from an individual(s) who has knowledge of the situation. - 8.
+Client's statement of receipt; or - A signed statement from an individual(s) who has knowledge of the situation. - 8.
 Deemed Income: Determine and document whether deeming is appropriate.
 Verify the amounts of earned and unearned income and allowable deductions.

-- a.
-Receipts of unearned income, e.g., award letter or benefit check; - b.
-Receipts of earned income, e.g., paystubs or employer records; - c.
-Citizenship and Immigration Service records; - d.
-Correspondence from CIS; or - e.
-Receipts verifying income deductions.
+- Receipts of unearned income, e.g., award letter or benefit check; - Receipts of earned income, e.g., paystubs or employer records; - Immigration and Naturalization Service records: C. - Correspondence from INS; or - Receipts verifying income deductions.

-- a.
-Statement from client; or - b.
-A signed statement from an individual(s) who has knowledge of the situation. - Educational Grants, Scholarships, Loans: Verify only if the individual is working on a post-graduate degree, second Bachelor's degree or a professional degree equivalent to post-graduate work such as dental school, law school or medical school. - a.
-The contract or the originator of the grant, loan, or scholarship; - b.
-If the grant, loan, or scholarship may be used for current living costs; and - c.
-If the grant, loan, or scholarship is for educational purposes and insured under any program administered by the Department of Education.
+- Statement from client; or - A signed statement from an individual(s) who has knowledge of the situation. - 9.
+Educational Grants, Scholarships, Loans: Verify - - The contract or the originator of the grant, loan, or scholarship; - If the grant, loan, or scholarship may be used for current living costs; and - If the grant, loan, or scholarship is for educational purposes and insured under any program administered by the Department of Education.

-- (1) Financial institution: - (2) Written correspondence from the originator; - (3) Grant, loan, or scholarship receipt; or - (4) Receipts.
+- (1) Financial institution; - (2) Written correspondence from the originator; - (3) Grant, loan, or scholarship receipt; or - (4) Receipts.